ubc-library-rc/gis-reference-mapping/index.md

 has_children: true
 ---

-This workshop is in development and not yet complete.
-{: .note}

 # Reference Mapping for Academic Publication

 This workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
 We will use [QGIS](https://qgis.org/), a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.